Gouliath1/portfolio-tracker/API.md

 # Portfolio Tracker API Endpoints

 This document describes the available API endpoints for the portfolio tracker application.
+All routes are thin wrappers around the shared service layer found in `packages/server/src/services`, so web and mobile clients consume the same data-access functions.

 ## API Endpoints